shanemmattner/Embedded_Electronics_Course/_sources/chapter_01/02_LED_circuit_pot.md

 Notice how the brightness of the LED changes as you turn the `potentiometer`.
 ![dimmer](../images/ch02/dimmer.gif)

+### Part 2

-Let's use our `oscilloscope` to understand what's going on.
-An `oscilloscope` takes electrical measurements over time and continuously displays them.
+Let's use the `multimeter` function of the Espotek Labador to understand what's going on.
+A `multimeter` is an instrument that measures electrical properties.

 **video of hooking up the scope and starting up the software**